warbe-maker/VBA-Component-Management/README.md

 While the code of a sheet is fully synchronized, design changes such like insertion of new columns/rows and formatting changes remain a manual task.\ A Worksheet's _Name_ may be changed as well as its _CodeName_.
 However, when both are changed this would be interpreted as new and the old sheet as an obsolete one - which is definitely not what was intended.
 In order to avoid a disastrous synchronization error such a change demands the explicit assertion that only one of the two but never both are changed at a time.

 ## Installation
-1. Download and open [CompMan.xlsb][1]
+1. Download and open [CompMan.xlsb][1]<br>When the Workbook is opened for the first time it will show a dialog for the reqired _Basic Configuration_.
+That's all unless one prefers to have the services available as Addin which requires the second step.

 2. Optionally use the _Setup/Renew_ button to establish the [_Component Management_ as Addin](#component-management-as-addin).
 The service requires to re-confirm the [Component Management configuration](#component-management-configuration)
-   - a folder for the Addin which will become the _Application.AltStartupPath_ and therefore defaults to it when already used
+   - a folder for the Addin which will become the _Application.AltStartupPath_ and therefore defaults to it when already in use
-   - a _Serviced-Root-Folder_ which is used to serve only Workbooks under this root but not when they are located elsewhere outside
+   - a _Serviced-Folder_ in which a Workbook must be located (in its dedicated folder by the way) in order to get serviced by _CompMan_

-Once the _CompMan-Addin_ is established it will automatically be opened when Excel starts.
+Once the _CompMan-Addin_ is established it will automatically be opened and available when Excel starts - unless it is not removed from the Addin-Folder.

 ## Usage

-### Preconditions
+> #### Serviced or not serviced
-First of all: Even when a Workbook is prepared for being serviced by _CompMan_ nothing at all happens when the the Workbook resides outside the _Serviced Folder_ .
+> Even when a Workbook is prepared for being serviced by _CompMan_ **nothing at all will happen** when the Workbook resides outside the _Serviced Folder_.
+In other words, when the Workbook becomes productive it should be copied to another location in order not to be bothered by CompMan services.

-For a Workbook the [Common requirements](#common-requirements) are met the services will still be denied under one of the following conditions:
+### Preconditions for any Workbook for being serviced by _CompMan_

-1. The basic configuration is incomplete or invalid
+For a Workbook the following preconditions must be met in order to get is serviced by CompMan:
-2. The Workbook not resides exclusively in its dedicated folder, in other words it is not the only Workbook in its parent folder
+1. The Workbook must be located in the configured [Serviced Folder](#basic configuration)
-4. The CompMan-Addin is not setup or _Paused_ and the _CompMan.xlsb_ Workbook which alternatively can provide the services is not open
+2. The Workbook must resides exclusively in its dedicated folder, in other words it is not the only Workbook in its parent folder
-5. WinMerge is not installed
+4. Either the  _[CompMan.xlsb][1]_ Workbook is open or the CompMan-Addin is setup

-### Preparing a Workbook for being serviced
+5. WinMerge is installed
-1. Download and import _[mCompManClient.bas][3]_ from the open _[CompMan.xlsb][1]_ Workbook into the Workbook (drag and drop in the VBE)
+6. The _[mCompManClient.bas][3]_ had been downloaded and imported.
+This component is the link to the services either provided by the _CompMan-Addin_ or directly by the _[CompMan.xlsb][1]_ Workbook
-2. Copy the below code into the Workbook module:
+7. The Workbook component is prepared as follows
 ```vb
 Private Const HOSTED_RAWS = "mFile" ' The hosted 'Raw Common Component' (if any)